halcha/blog/_posts/2020-07-31-interdisciplinary-unit-project.markdown

 ---

 The library was approached by the faculty of arts and social sciences (FASS) to create an addition to the curriculum for a course.
 This course was based around learning effective Interdisciplinary collaboration: learning how to conduct effective research alongside people with different educational backgrounds.
+You can check out a video that introduces students to one part of their unit of study [here on Youtube](https://youtu.be/SqXB4hmVizc).

 ### Aim